regallll/motorstorm-modding-resources/Game-specific Resources/Pacific Rift/Retail/Required Databases.md

 # Required Databases
 The game will not boot without the following databases.
+(Found in /data/databases/ within the PSARC)
 - boost.xml
 - damagedefs.xml
 - music.csv